baieric/jasper2/_posts/2017-05-08-i-made-some-data-visualizations-for-my-girlfriend.md

 For those with coding experience: the code is easy to modify and extend, so you can quickly put together new types of graphs.

-If you do try out ChatStats, let me know on [Twitter](https://twitter.com/BaiEric) or in the comments!
+If you do try out ChatStats, let me know in the comments!

 _This post's cover photo was taken at a random stop on a highway in Iceland.
-Shout out to the photographer, Kitty Huang!!_
+Photo taken by Kitty Huang._